cciw-uk/data-protection/Decisions and actions document.rst

 - Article 35 - Data protection impact assessment

-  We need to do these DPIA for the data we hold.

-  It is very unlikely that we will need or want to do processing of a type that needs an impact assessment as per the description in paragraph 3.
+  It seems very unlikely that we will need or want to do processing of a type that needs an impact assessment as per the description in paragraph 3.

 - Article 36 - Prior consultation